gkrizek/ghi/README.md

 ### Server

 Ghi comes with a minimal HTTP server that can be used to run Ghi on a server if desired.
 If you need more advanced HTTP functionality like SSL, Error handling, load balancing, etc, you should use something like Nginx as a reverse proxy.
 To deploy, you can simply clone this repository or add Ghi to your existing deployment workflow.
-Ensure that during deployment you also bundle/install the dependencies in the [`requirements.txt`](requirements.txt) file and add your `.ghi.yml` file.
+Ensure that during deployment you also bundle/install the dependencies in the [`requirements-server.txt`](requirements-server.txt) file and add your `.ghi.yml` file.

 ```
 $ git clone https://github.com/gkrizek/ghi.git
 $ cd ghi/
-$ pip3 install -r requirements.txt
+$ pip3 install -r requirements-server.txt
 ```

 ## Setting Configuration